15 Retirement Statistics That Will Scare the Crap Out of You

-Wait, it gets worse.
-Retirement savers are also leaving money on the table with the Saver’s Credit.
-Only 25% of American workers with annual household incomes of less than $50,000 are aware of the tax credit, which is a benefit available to low- and moderate-income workers saving for retirement.
+Saver’s Credit is a benefit available to low- and moderate-income workers saving for retirement.
+And only 25% of American workers with annual household incomes of less than $50,000 are aware of it.
 The credit reduces a taxpayer’s federal income tax and may be applied to the first $2,000 ($4,000 if married and filing jointly) of voluntary contributions an eligible worker makes to a 401(k), 403(b), or similar employer-sponsored retirement plan, or an individual retirement account (IRA).

 Lesson learned: Pay attention to fees.
-You don’t always get what you pay for on Wall Street.
 If you notice an abundance of high-cost funds in your 401(k), talk to your employer about switching providers.
-Some employers actually do care about their employees’ retirement options.
 Examples of low-cost providers include Ubiquity, Employer Fiduciary, and Vanguard.